Jason Donovan: 1995–1999: Drug addiction, The Last Bullet and continued musical work

-2000–2005: Fatherhood, MDA and Sweeney Todd musical
+2000–2006: Fatherhood, MDA and participation in I'm a Celebrity...

 Donovan's daughter Jemma Donovan was born in March 2000.
 Since then, with his drug problems now under control, he continued to act on stage and television, and had a role in the medical-legal television drama MDA (2003–05), on Australia's ABC network.
 Since 2003, Donovan has also lent his voice to the Buzz! series of quiz video games.

 In late 2004, he was headlining in the stage musical Chitty Chitty Bang Bang at the London Palladium.
 He finished his original run on 13 March 2005, but was then invited back from June onwards to play in the final two months of the show, until its closure on 4 September 2005.
 Following this, he has toured the UK performing a few gigs and returned to the stage in January 2006 to star in a UK tour of Stephen Sondheim's Sweeney Todd.
 After this, he returned to Melbourne to star in David Eldrige's Australian transfer of the London drama Festen.

-2005–2006: Virgin Mobile phone controversy and participation in I'm a Celebrity...

-In 2005, Donovan's mobile phone number was circulated around the web in Australia, due to an image that was taken in Sydney.
-It appeared that Donovan was trying to sell his car, and unwittingly released his mobile phone number to the public.
-From 10 September, his answering machine had a special message on it, because he was frustrated by the number of calls he was receiving.
-Virgin placed advertisements in several high-profile Australian newspapers, urging people not to call Donovan, one of their customers.
-Virgin Mobile later admitted the photos were part of a marketing ploy.
-Virgin also ran TV advertisements showing Donovan answering prank calls, asking the viewer not to call him, then displaying his number.

 Donovan took part in I'm a Celebrity...
 Get Me Out of Here! in 2006 and finished in 3rd place.
-While in the jungle, he became good friends with David Gest and Matt Willis.
-Donovan also took part in many Bushtucker Trials, which included wearing a helmet full of insects and playing a giant game of Operation.
+He took part in many Bushtucker Trials, which included wearing a helmet full of insects and playing a giant game of Operation.
 Donovan lost out on the King of the Jungle Crown to Matt Willis.
-Despite his loss, during an interview on The Steve Wright Show on BBC Radio 2 (January 2008), he claimed that his appearance on I'm a Celebrity... had revitalised his career.
+Despite his loss, during an interview on The Steve Wright Show on BBC Radio 2 (January 2008), he said that his appearance on I'm a Celebrity... had revitalised his career.